cardano-foundation/developer-portal/docs/operate-a-stake-pool/register-stake-pool.md

 echo Number of UTXOs: ${txcnt}
 ```

-You should get output simillar to below:
+You should get output similar to below:

 ```
 Total available ADA balance: 9497237500